matsumotory/ngx_mruby/docs/class_and_method/README.md

 See [Embedded Variables](http://nginx.org/en/docs/http/ngx_http_core_module.html#variables) for variables supported by the ngx_http_core_module.

-You can use Var instance to access a nginx variable as below.
+You can use Var instance as below.

 ```ruby
 v = Nginx::Var.new